-So providing safe, decent, affordable housing to low income rural Texans is very passionate to me.
+So providing safe, decent, affordable housing to I ow income rural Texans is very passionate to me.
 And so the more money that we can put in that, and the easier ways that we can come up with for people to stay in their homes.
 You know, we need to start figuring out how to think outside the box, and make that happen.
 Thank you very much.

-MS. YEVICH: Thank you, Donna.
+MS. YEVI CH: Thank you, Donna.
 The next speaker I have is Gandolf Burros.
 Thank you.

 MR. BURROS: Good morning.
 My name is Gandolf Burros.
 I am President and owner of Grant Development Services, a consulting firm that focuses on small rural communities.
 We have over 28 years of experience working with the state agencies that have administered CDBG.
-And we regard ourselves as strong supporters of the CDBG program.
+And we regard ourselves as strong supporters of the CDBG program fairly and meaningfully evaluate both the level of need and the proposed impact for each CDB project, as scoring criteria.